Shopping Cart

 We will send to FFL holders in any of the listed states and regions except New Jersey.

 All antiques sold as-is, no refunds or returns.
 Additional photos can be requested for questions of markings, condition, or to answer any other questions.
 Information provided is based on our best research.
+We do not typically dissasemble these items, and base condition only on what we can observe without dissasembly, as well as a basic function test, and bore condition.
 Do not fire any antique weapon without having that weapon inspected by a licensed gunsmith.
 Other questions can be answered by calling 205-533-8595.
 PLEASE INSURE ALL ITEMS AS THEY ARE IRREPLACEABLE AND WILL NOT BE REFUNDED OR REPLACED.

 Related Products